Welcome

 SQE1 Syllabus

 For SQE1, you are required to understand the basis upon which income tax is charged in England and Wales.
 This involves identifying who is liable for the tax and the types of income that fall within its scope.
-Your understanding will be tested through realistic client-based scenarios requiring the application of these core principles.
+Your understanding will be tested through realistic client-based scenarios requiring the application of these core principles, with a focus on the following syllabus points:

 • the statutory basis for the charge to income tax